BPINN-EM-Post: Bayesian Physics-Informed Neural Network based Stochastic Electromigration Damage Analysis in the Post-void Phase: Preliminaries

-In multisegment interconnect trees, it is possible for multiple cathode nodes to surpass the critical stress threshold.
-In such instances, a void forms at the node experiencing the highest stress~\cite{Huang:TCAD'15}.
-For analyzing multisegment interconnects during the post-voiding phase, equation~\eqref{eq:korhonen_equation_single_wire_postvoid} is applied to the segment that contains the void.
-Segments without voids are addressed using equation~\eqref{eq:korhonen_multisegment_nucleation}.
-To accurately determine the stress profile across the entire interconnect tree, boundary conditions (BC) that ensure stress continuity and atomic flux conservation must be implemented ~\cite{Huang:TCAD'15}.
+For analyzing multi-segment interconnects during the post-voiding phase, Eq.~\eqref{eq:korhonen_equation_single_wire_postvoid} is applied to the segment that contains the void.
+Segments without voids are addressed using Eq.~\eqref{eq:korhonen_multisegment_nucleation}.
+To accurately determine the stress profile across the entire interconnect tree, BCs that ensure stress continuity and atomic flux conservation must be implemented~\cite{Huang:TCAD'15}.